Hurwitz Stacks of Groups Extensions and Irreducibility: Hurwitz Characters and Normality

 \subsection{Functorial Properties and Moduli}

-We briefly present some properties of the Hurwitz stack $\Hurw^{rat}$ with rational ramification and of Hurwitz datas $\Diam$ under change of group and under quotient by automorphisms.
-In what follows $H\triangleleft G$, resp. $P=G/H$, denotes a normal subgroup of $G$, resp. the associated quotient.
+We briefly present some properties of the Hurwitz stack with rational ramification $\Hurw^{rat}$ and of the Hurwitz data $\Diam$ under change of group and under quotient by automorphisms.
+In what follows we denote by $H\triangleleft G$ a normal subgroup of $G$ and by $P=G/H$ the associated quotient.

 Let $(E,\iota_G)$ be a curve with $G$-action, and let us denote $C=E/H$ and $D=E/G$ the various quotients given by the situation above, which induces a restricted $H$-action $(E,\iota_H)$ on $E$ as well as a corestricted $P$-action $(C,\iota_P)$.